nkkrnkl/category-agnostic-pose-estimation/docs/INDEX.md

 2. Use your editor's search to grep across all .md files
 3. Check **FINAL_FIX_SUMMARY.md** for recent changes

-Last updated: November 24, 2025
+Last updated: November 25, 2025 (Critical Single-Keypoint Bug Fixed ✅)